OscarBastardo/full-text-search/README.md

 The following repository contains the implementation of a search engine based on `Okapi BM25`, a ranking function representing a modern approach for query searches and document retrieval based on `TF-IDF` term scoring.

 The motivation for this project is to understand what comprises text search and how search as a service (e.g. Google) and as software tools (e.g Elasticsearch) use certain algorithms to optimise their search capabilities.
+The implementation is still foundational, but it goes a step beyond TF-IDF by implementing Okapi BM25 which helps control term-frequency saturation and field-length normalization.

 For the corpus of searchable text data a web scraping class powered by puppeteer is used.
-It allows to run a script to scrape the data from a given the website URL and some other parameters.
-It has the capability to go through an infinite scroll page and fetch the text until the desired amount is met.
+It allows to run a script to scrape the data from a website given the its URL and some other parameters.
+It has the capability to go through an infinite scroll page and fetch the text until the desired amount of items is met.

 ## Instructions